kiancchen/Vending-Machine/Sprint1Report.md

 ### Meeting 2

 - Date : 3rd November
-- Attendencs: Cheng Chen.
+- Attendance: Cheng Chen.
 Yuanqun Wang, Yufei Zuo, Zexuan Long, Songyin Li, Zehui Lin
+- Content:
+  - Online debug the obstacle in the code.
+  - Discussion about the progress of each tasks.
+  - Discussion about the code base of cash processor, and modified the map with enum to support double.
 - Cheng Chen:
   - What did I do yesterday: Finished data handling of users and review pull request.
   - What I will do today: Working on data handling of cash.